 The Social and Community Building Committee (SCBC) was founded as a result of the SPSU IBM Quality Grant to promote community among SPSU Faculty and Staff.
-Throughout the past twenty (20) years the SCBC has initiated, organized and sponsored a variety of community building activities.
+Throughout the past twenty-plus years, the SCBC has initiated, organized and sponsored a variety of community building activities.
 The SCBC continues to promote community at SPSU and, as a result, sponsors several activities during each academic year.

 The SCBC is a working volunteer committee.
 Membership is open to any full-time SPSU Faculty or Staff member.
 Because membership is limited to no more than twenty-five (25), the committee depends on volunteers who actively give of their time and energy in the development, planning, and execution of sponsored activities.
 Members are required to attend at least seven (07) of eleven (11) monthly meetings each academic year; be actively involved in the planning and execution of the Holiday Luncheon and the Employee Picnic; and also actively assist in at least two (02) additional sponsored activities.

 Excused absences may consist of illness, on or off campus related business, death in family, family emergencies, or vacation (annual leave), and classes.

 Members may serve on the committee without consideration of term limitations.
 However, continued membership will be denied by the SCBC if, in an annual review, held at the June meeting, an individual is not actively involved per the guidelines noted above.

 New members may be invited to join the SCBC once their nomination is approved by the existing members.
 SCBC members may seek out potential members or individuals may seek membership directly by contacting an SCBC member and obtaining that individual’s sponsorship.
 In either case, new members will be accepted only if there is an available seat on the SCBC, and the potential member agrees to the expectations for membership.